 However, you may want to build the documentation html locally for development.

-To build the project dependencies locally:
+To build the project dependencies locally on Linux:

 (nucypher)$ make docs